kenhding/MODINSdoc/docs/source/dockerGuides.rst

 There are several popular software installed already, for an example of using ``mriqc`` which is a tool to perform quality assessments for imaging data, please check the `notes <https://sarenseeley.github.io/BIDS-fmriprep-MRIQC.html#mriqc>`_

-Here, I introduce an brief example of using GUI app such as ``freeview`` with Docker.
+Here, I introduce a brief example of using a GUI app such as ``freeview`` with Docker.

 Firstly, we lunch freesurfer from Docker by: